 - Use Bluetooth Headphones In Airplane Mode: Unlike the previous Android OS, you can simply turn on Airplane mode along with the Bluetooth.
 That means even if you enable Airplane mode, the connectivity option like Bluetooth won’t turn off anymore.

-- Send Images In Notification Replies: You can now send images directly to sender from the message notification panel easily.
+- Send Images In Notification Replies: You can now send images directly to the sender from the message notification panel easily.
 Simply choose Reply and you will be able to attach pictures in that conversation.

 Additionally, the upcoming One UI 3.0 update may bring improved Keyboard transition, better foldable support, improved 5G support, Wireless debugging, and better support for waterfall display devices, improved app permissions for location & privacy control, improved dark mode, chat bubbles, improved call screening, improved screenshot management, and more.